Shuddhadvaita: Metaphysics

-Bhakti is the means of salvation, though Jnana is also useful.
-Karmas precede knowledge of the Supreme, and are present even when this knowledge is gained.
+As is customary in Vaishnavism, bhakti is the means of salvation, though Jnana is also useful.
+Karmas (understood as daily and occasional ritual acts) precede knowledge of the Supreme, and are present even when this knowledge is gained.
 The liberated perform all karmas.
 The highest goal is not Mukti or liberation, but rather eternal service of Krishna and participation along with His activities in His Divine abode of Vrindavana.
 Vallabha distinguishes the transcendent consciousness of Brahman as Purushottama.
 Vallabha lays a great stress on a life of unqualified love and devotion towards God.
+Devotees are to serve God without any personal motives.

-In all the philosophical traditions, it is common practice to describe how the Supreme Entity Brahm is related to us and our surroundings.
-In the system of Suddhadwait Vedant, otherwise known as Brahmvaad, the One, secondless Ultimate Reality is the only category.
+In all the philosophical traditions, it is common practice to describe how the Supreme Entity Brahman is related to us and our surroundings.
+In Suddhadavaita, otherwise known as Brahmvaad, the One, secondless Ultimate Reality is the only category.
 Every other thing has proceeded from it at the time of creation, is non-different from it during creation and merges into it at the time of dissolution.
 The two other well known categories namely the animate souls and the inanimate objects are respectively its parts and modifications.
 The animate souls are its parts because they retain to some extent the essential qualities thereof namely consciousness and joy.
 The inanimate objects are its modification because the above said qualities are absent therein.